 Chakra: Sacral chakra (Svadhishthana)

 In Harmony: When our water element is in harmony, we feel emotionally balanced and free to express ourselves.
-Our creative juices are flowing and potentially our sensual sexual side as well.
-The link to the sacral (second chakra) explains why water is so closely correlated with sex and creativity.
+Our creative juices are flowing and potentially our attractive intimate side as well.
+The link to the sacral (second chakra) explains why water is so closely correlated with passion and creativity.
 The water element makes it easy to get “in flow” with your productivity, routine, yoga practice, or life.
 You feel ready to adapt to change and flexible in terms of plans or expectations.
 You are willing to flow with new ideas, be playful, and maintain an open mind.